Entropic Matching for Expectation Propagation of Markov Jump Processes: APPLICATION TO LATENT CHEMICAL REACTION NETWORKS

-We can project the new Gaussian distribution back to a product of Poisson distribution, by considering another moment matching condition.
-Note, that the mean of the Gaussian can be negative, as such we truncate it at a small value $0<\epsilon_{\lambda} \ll 1$.
-Hence, the full approximate conjugate update in the natural parameter space can be written as
+where the exponential function operating on vectors is applied component wise.
+Note that the posterior mean can be negative, as such we truncate it at a small value $0<\epsilon_{\lambda} \ll 1$.
+Hence, the full approximate update in the natural parameter space can be written as